 When you are studying business administration, it is extremely important to get a global macroeconomic perspective.
-Everyone operates with an economic environment and this environment inter-relationship affects performances.
+Everyone operates in an economic environment and this inter-relationship affects performance.
 Companies have to monitor changes in interest rates, exchange rates, monetary/fiscal policy, inflation, unemployment and phases of the business cycle.
 They do this to minimise risks and maximise profits.
 This course aims to help you build an understanding of the above working of organisations, individuals and others in an economic spectrum together and how it all affects global economic development.

 Business and Society

 This course deals with business ethics, the political environment and public policy to practice effective business administration.
 Ethics are taught to build awareness of issues of ethics and responsibility that students are likely to confront in business.
 These can be encountered at any level in an organisation.
 Any business practice has to keep in mind the political environment of the country and the world.
 These also help in understanding a firm’s non-market strategies.
 The students are made familiar with the rules and regulations & domestic and international institutions that chalk out the context behind social and market issues the firms are trying to address.
-Public policy plays a key role as it familiarises students with the markets and government by examining market failures and government’s role in fixing it.
+Public policy plays a key role as it familiarises students with the markets and government by examining market failures and the government’s role in fixing it.
 The students are also taught the functions and roles business plays in such scenarios.

 MBA vs. PGDM – Impact on Your Career

-Students usually pursue an MBA or PGDM to move their career trajectories in the business management, operations or sometimes to even shift their career.
+Students usually pursue an MBA or PGDM to move their career trajectories in business management, operations or sometimes to even shift their career.
 There are a plethora of career choices for students with an MBA or PGDM like banking and finance, investment banking, Commercial Banking, Liabilities Product Management, Cards Management, Transaction Banking, Corporate Banking, Compliance, Wholesale Risk, Credit Risk, Relationship Management and Treasury.
 Students can look for titles like business operations and credit analyst.
 Other career opportunities include management consulting, private equity, entrepreneurship, human resource management and much more.

 How to Choose Between MBA and PGDM?

 MBA and PGDM courses are not too far from each other.
 They both work in the same spectrum of business management and operations.
-We have already established that barring a few minor differences between course updating process and choosing a specific path to pursue, both are essentially the same course.
-They often even accepted in lieu of each other in some countries.
+We have already established that barring a few minor differences between the course updating process and choosing a specific path to pursue, both are essentially the same course.
+They are often even accepted in lieu of each other in some countries.

-Choosing an MBA or PGDM both depends solely on the student and what they want to pursue.
+Choosing an MBA or PGDM depends solely on the student and what they want to pursue.
 If a student feels opting for a two year MBA programme doesn’t work for them, they can opt for the shorter route of pursuing a PGDM, which typically lasts a year.
 For students who are clear as to the career paths they want to pursue, it’s easier for them to decide.
 If a student wants to pursue a specific business administration course in human resource management, opting for a PGDM in HR is the right way to go.
 And if a student feels like opting for a course that gives them a holistic overall approach to all bits of business administration, opting for an MBA is the right choice.

-However, there are a majority of students who do not want to undertake a 2-year course and are yet to decide their career path, can opt for full-time postgraduate diploma programme, such as the 1-year full-time Graduate Diploma in Management offered by Indian School of Business & Finance (ISBF).
-The graduate diploma programme serves as the 16th year of education for students who wish to pursue their master’s abroad and also equips students with a world-class education since the curriculum is administered by The London School of Economics (LSE)>
+However, there are a majority of students who do not want to undertake a 2-year course and are yet to decide their career path, can opt for a full-time postgraduate diploma programme, such as the 1-year full-time Graduate Diploma in Management offered by Indian School of Business & Finance (ISBF).
+The graduate diploma programme serves as the 16th year of education for students who wish to pursue their master’s abroad and also equips students with a world-class education since the curriculum is administered by The London School of Economics (LSE).

 The course aims to provide strategic and functional areas of a business enterprise and opens up multiple doors of opportunities for students; many students have gone on to pursue a full-time MBA after the completion of ISBF course or have gone on to study a full-time master’s course in a field of their interest.

 Choosing between the two courses, MBA or PGDM, depends on the students’ preference.
-If you are looking to develop excellent business skills in the least amount of time then a PGDM is viable option for you and if you are looking to gain a deeper theoretical understanding of the subjects taught then MBA is your way to go.
+If you are looking to develop excellent business skills in the least amount of time then a PGDM is a viable option for you and if you are looking to gain a deeper theoretical understanding of the subjects taught then an MBA is your way to go.

 Many students sometimes prefer to do a PGDM first to gain a perspective on the kind of curriculum they will be studying at an advanced MBA level and then go on to pursue a full-time executive MBA.
 Ultimately, it’s the career path that the student wants to build that tips the decision in the favour of one!